isomerpages/moe-yiochukangsec/_our-family/Staff/SWC Activities.md

 <h3 class="content-h3">Mini Durian Delights</h3>

-The air buzzed with anticipation when a hint of its presence was dropped through a text message.
+<p>The air buzzed with anticipation when a hint of its presence was dropped through a text message.
 Upon its arrival, the atmosphere intensified; some rushed up to it with their like-minded colleagues, while others scrunched up their noses yet politely declined, saying, ‘I would give it a miss.’
-It is none other than the king of fruits – durian!
+It is none other than the king of fruits – durian!</p>

-On the 28th of June 2024, staff were greeted by the strong and distinct aroma of durians.
+<p>On the 28th of June 2024, staff were greeted by the strong and distinct aroma of durians.
 Enthusiasts revelled in its rich and creamy texture, especially in the company of other durian lovers at the Heritage Gallery.
 Whether the unique aroma elicited adoration or aversion, everyone had either the king of fruits or other delectable fruits to savour that day.
-While durians may reign supreme in the hearts of many fruit lovers, they did not overshadow the significance of the shared experience among us in the teaching fraternity.
+While durians may reign supreme in the hearts of many fruit lovers, they did not overshadow the significance of the shared experience among us in the teaching fraternity.</p>

 ![](/images/Our%20Family/Staff/SWC%20Activities/Social/Mini_DD_2.png)
 ![](/images/Our%20Family/Staff/SWC%20Activities/Social/Mini_DD_3.png)